International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

 Transit time: 3β10 days including customs clearance.

-Best for: Urgent orders, high-value parts, or when you're testing a new supplier and need samples quickly.
+Best for: Urgent orders, high-value parts, or when you need samples quickly for testing.

 Considerations: Weight and dimensional weight pricing can make air freight prohibitively expensive for bulky plastic parts.
 Calculate volumetric weight (length Γ width Γ height Γ· 5000) to compare against actual weight.